-Corded electric trimmers are ready for use at a moment’s notice, great news if you regularly maintain your hedges as you won’t need to worry about battery charging or buying fuel.
+Corded electric trimmers are ready for use at a moment’s notice, great news if you regularly maintain your hedges, as you won’t need to worry about battery charging or buying fuel.
 Make sure you have easy access to an outdoor power supply before you choose a corded trimmer.
 They’re lightweight, and quieter than petrol trimmers.
 The cord could be restricting if you have a large outdoor space, so they’re better suited to a smaller garden.

 A corded hedge trimmer’s power is measured in Watts, the higher the wattage the more powerful the trimmer will be.

 Cordless electric hedge trimmers

 If you’d rather not worry about cables or would prefer the freedom to move around more easily, cordless trimmers are ideal.
-They are lightweight, usually between 2-3kg, but be aware that the running time of the machine will be limited by the type of batteries it uses.
+They are lightweight, usually between 2kg to 3kg and are quieter than petrol models.

 Petrol hedge trimmers

-Whilst they tend to be heavier in weight, usually 5-7kg before fuel is added, and noisier than their electric counterparts they offer a longer run-time than battery powered models, so are well suited to larger gardens and hedges.
+Whilst they tend to be heavier in weight, usually 5kg to 7kg before fuel is added, and noisier than their electric counterparts they offer a longer run-time than battery powered models, so are well suited to larger gardens and hedges.
 They’ll also help to get the job done quicker.

 The blade length of a trimmer will determine the width of hedge you can cut with it.
-For a smaller hedge, blades between 300-400mm should be sufficient, but if you’re regularly cutting more mature hedges look for models with blades 500mmm or longer.
+For a smaller hedge, blades between 300mm to 400mm should be sufficient, but if you’re regularly cutting more mature hedges, look for models with longer blades of 500mm plus.
 You might also opt for a longer blade for smaller hedges that you can’t access from both sides.